Promoting Africa’s growth and economic development by championing citizen inclusion and increased cooperation and integration of African states.

 The AU offers exciting opportunities to get involved in determining continental policies and implementing development programmes that impact the lives of African citizens everywhere.
 Find out more by visiting the links on right.

 H.E.
-Ms. Lerato Mataboge
+Ms Lerato Dorothy Mataboge